Singing hinny

-Hinny is a term of endearment in the dialects of the Newcastle area.
+Hinny is a term of endearment in the dialects of the Newcastle area, often applied to young women and children.
 The singing refers to the sounds of the sizzling of the lard or butter in the rich dough as it is cooked on a hot plate or griddle.

 Recipe

 The ingredients typically include flour, baking powder, lard or butter, currants, milk or buttermilk and salt and/or sugar to taste.
 A dough is made which is rich in fat.
 This is then rolled into a round flat cake, which is then cooked on a flat griddle or in a skillet.
+Traditionally it is made as one large cake, but it can also be made into multiple smaller cakes.